 Defined problem.
 Catheter Associated Urinary Tract Infections are among the most common nosocomial or hospital-acquired infections in the United States, with about 80% being catheter-associated urinary tract infections (CAUTIs).
 (Au et al., 2020, p.
 222) These infections can lead to numerous medical complications resulting in extended hospital stays and poor patient outcomes and are estimated to cause over 13,000 deaths each year.
 (Letica-Kriegel et al., 2019) Additionally, the Centers for Medicare and Medicaid Services (CMS) penalizes hospitals with higher-than-expected rates of CAUTIs.
 (Clarke et al., 2019, p.
 554) Patients with symptomatic UTIs typically present with fever, chills, urinary urgency, suprapubic tenderness, costovertebral angle tenderness, flank pain, altered mental status (especially in those older than 65), hypotension, and potentially, evidence of systemic inflammatory response syndrome (SIRS) (Clarke et al., 2019, p.
 554).
 Catheters are the most commonly used medical device and are notoriously prone to infections (Cortese et al., 2018, p.
 14).
 A study of catheterized patients conducted from 2012 to 2016 identified the most common risk factors for catheter-associated infections as females, age greater than 50, higher severity of illness, length of catheter placement, the use of non-sealed catheter systems, and catheter care violations.
 (Letica-Kriegel et al., 2019)

-Catheter-Associated Urinary Tract Infections or CAUTIs are one of the most common infections gained while in the hospital.
+Catheter-Associated Urinary Tract Infections or CAUTIs are one of the most common infections acquired while in the hospital.
 It occurs due to the use of an indwelling urinary catheter.
 Although the Centers for Medicare and Medicaid Services (CMS) has guidelines related to CAUTIs they are not found within the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
-The HCAHPS “survey contains 19 core questions about critical aspects of patients' hospital experiences (communication with nurses and doctors, the responsiveness of hospital staff, the cleanliness and quietness of the hospital environment, communication about medicines, discharge information, overall rating of hospital, and would they recommend the hospital)” (Centers for Medicare and Medicaid Services, 2020).
+The HCAHPS “survey contains 19 core questions about critical aspects of patients' hospital experiences (communication with nurses and doctors, the responsiveness of hospital staff, the cleanliness and quietness of the hospital environment, communication about medicines, discharge information, overall rating of hospital, and would they recommend the hospital)” ((CMS, 2020).
 However, CMS does have guidance related to CAUTIs in other realms of the organization.

 CMS has instituted a national harm reduction program aimed at combatting hospital-acquired infections (once called nosocomial infections).
 “The HAC Reduction Program is a Medicare pay-for-performance program that supports the Centers for Medicare and Medicaid Services’ (CMS’) long-standing effort to link Medicare payments to healthcare quality in the inpatient hospital setting” (Centers for Medicare and Medicaid Services, 2020).
 Basically, if a hospital fails to meet the stated thresholds CMS will cut reimbursement payments by one percent until the thresholds are met.